Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

-\paragraph{Type~\ref{item:type_cointossing}.} Let us assume that the block of $a$ in level $\mu-1$ is not part of the last $c\log^*n$ blocks in the sequence, otherwise the proof is similar to the case of type~\ref{item:type_edge}.
+Let us assume that the block of $a$ in level $\mu-1$ is not part of the last $c\log^*n$ blocks in the sequence, otherwise, the proof is similar to the case of type~\ref{item:type_edge}.
 Let $p_0,p_1\dots,p_h$ be the positions of $P_{\mu-1}$ sorted in ascending order and let $i$ and $j$ be the indices such that $a=p_i$ and $b=p_j$.

-There are two cases that $p_i\in P_{\mu-1}$ which is in a sequence of type~\ref{item:type_cointossing} sub-blocks is moved to $P_\mu$.
+One of the two following cases must hold.
 Either $p_i$ is the leftmost position in the sequence or its label is a local minimum.
 For the first case, it depends on at most $2(3/2)^\mu$ positions to its left, which are part of block created from type~\ref{item:type_large} or type~\ref{item:type_contiguous}.
 In both cases, since $S_{p_i,\mu}=S_{p_j,\mu}$ it must be that this large block or periodic block appears also before $p_j$ in level $\mu-1$, and therefore $b=p_j\in P_\mu$ as required.